Fish Underworld Journey

-The analysis of text, rock art iconography reveals a deep belief in the afterlife from the Bronze age.
+The analysis of an ancient text, rock art iconography, reveals a deep belief in the afterlife from the Bronze age.
 Much is written about a horse, a dog, a bird, a sun, a ship, acting as an afterlife journey soul guides.
 We have a record in rock art, from the Negev Desert and the world, that illustrate these psychopomps participating in an underworld journey (see Birds Afterlife Journey).
 But very few describe a journey that is guided by a fish.
 Over millennia’s the small Negev Desert, located between Egypt and Israel, visited by many major cultures (see Rock Art in Israel): Egyptian, Sumerian, Greek, Roman.
-They left their mark by engraving the desert rocks with their beliefs wishing the souls successful underworld journey.
+They all left their mark by engraving the desert rocks with their beliefs wishing the departing souls a successful underworld journey.

-In ancient thought, the earth was surrounded by water in all sides, including the bottom.
+In ancient thought, the earth was surrounded by water on all sides, including the bottom.
 The underworld was deep down below the earth, called by the Sumerian the lower water, and some imagine it at the edge of the world beyond the Ocean.

 Souls Ship Description

 Fig.1 shows the underworld ship rock art (engraved upside down meaning sailing in the underworld) from the Negev Desert and the Aegean ship (not a rock art) pulled by a fish.
 The ships transport the souls represented by the flipped vertical lines, a sign of death in rock art iconography, to the underworld (Golan A. 1991).